Skip to main content

 "Bondita."
 It was Binoy who called her to pack for him.

-"Will you… be staying in a hotel baba?"
+"Will you… Are you staying in a hotel, Baba?"
 She asked.
 Binoy shook his head.

 "Saudamini insisted we stay the night at their place."
 She nodded.